akarsh98/74HC595/README.md

 ![alt text](https://github.com/akarsh98/74HC595/blob/master/74HC595/7.JPG)
 ![alt text](https://github.com/akarsh98/74HC595/blob/master/74HC595/13.jpg)

-You must check out PCBGOGO, the leading [PCB manufacturer](https://www.pcbgogo.com/) with 10+ years in the PCB industry, for ordering PCBs online for cheap!

-You get 10 good quality PCBs manufactured and shipped to your doorstep for 5$ and some shipping.
-You will also get a discount on shipping on your first order.
+Do check PCBGOGO out if you need to get [PCBs manufactured or assembled](https://www.pcbgogo.com/).
+They welcome your PCB prototype order: PCB fabrication order quantity from 5PCS and PCB assembly order quantity from 1PC.

-PCBGOGO highly specializes in quick-turn PCB fabrication and [PCB assembly](https://www.pcbgogo.com/pcb-assembly.html) from prototype to mass production.
-Their three factories cover over 17,000 M2, which are fully compliant with the standard of ISO 9001:2015 Quality Management System.
-All the fabricated PCBs and assembled PCBs are high quality and certificated with UL, REACH, and RoHS.
+PCBGOGO highly specializes in quick-turn PCB manufacturing and [PCB assembly](https://www.pcbgogo.com/pcb-assembly.html) from prototype to mass production.
+They have three ISO 9001:2015 manufacturing factories, and all the fabricated PCBs and assembled PCBs are high quality and certificated with UL, REACH, and RoHS.
 Till now, PCBGOGO has the ability to finish 3000+ PCB fabrication and assembly orders per day and the accumulated customers have reached up to 100,000+.

-Do check them out if you need to get PCBs manufactured or assembled.
-They welcome your sample order with [PCB fabrication](https://www.pcbgogo.com/pcb-fabrication-quote.html) order quantity from 5PCS and PCB assembly order quantity from 1PCB.
+You are lucky to read this project article, as at this time, PCBGOGO welcomes its 5th anniversary.
+Their customers will get a great discount (up to $150) and memorable souvenirs if you order the [PCB fabrication](https://www.pcbgogo.com/pcb-fabrication-quote.html) and PCB assembly.
+Let’s expect a miracle from PCBGOGO.
+The campaign duration: Aug 25th – Sep 25th, 2020

 ![alt text](https://github.com/akarsh98/74HC595/blob/master/74HC595/FSOQEP4KDEJ0CPM.png)